 After an external request has been approved by data contributors and before it can be fulfilled, the TRIP must establish a data sharing agreement with the data requestor.
 The TRIP is supported by the OFM Information Technology contracts staff to guide this request.
-Each agreement with the data contributing agency is negotiated independently.
-There are several key components essential to ensuring the data is shared securely, and in compliance with relevant state regulations.
-This includes but is not limited to purpose and scope, data security and privacy protections, data ownership and rights, data retention and disposal, liability and indemnification, audit and monitoring.

 The following process will be followed when entering a Data Sharing Agreement with another state agency or other stakeholder(s) to advance the interests of the TRIP.
-A sample TRIP DSA is attached in Appendix A: Sample DSA.
+A sample TRIP DSA is attached in the appendix.

-- 1. The TRIP will review the data request, including the benefits of entering into an agreement, the requirements of both parties, and the steps necessary to execute the agreement. - 2.
+- 1. The TRIP will review potential new data source, including the benefits of entering an agreement, the requirements of both parties, and the steps necessary to execute the agreement. - 2.
+The TRIP team will review the potential data source to provide feedback and facilitate adaptation or changes based on the discussion. - 3.
 OFM drafts agreement using the appropriate DSA template.
 The OFM contract team drafts an agreement using the template and the data request form submitted by the researcher.
 The data request form typically includes information about the scope, timeline, research questions, and specifies the data elements that are being requested.
 It also details the cohort and years of data requested.
-All this information is included in the agreement. - 3.
+All this information is included in the agreement. - 4.
 OFM sends draft to data requestor for review and clarifies any missing information.
-If necessary, OFM seeks clarification on any items missing in the DSA not covered in the data request form and asks for the DSA administrator and privacy administrator of the requesting agency. - 4.
+If necessary, OFM seeks clarification on any items missing in the DSA not covered on the data request form and asks for the DSA administrator and privacy administrator of the requesting agency. - 5.
 Requesting agency reviews and notifies OFM if they have concerns or if they are ready to sign.
-Once the requesting agency has reviewed and agrees with the terms of the DSA, the OFM Information Technology contracts staff sends them an electronic copy for signatures via DocuSign. - 5.
+Once the requesting agency has reviewed and agrees with the terms of the DSA, the OFM Information Technology contracts staff sends them an electronic copy for signatures via DocuSign. - 6.
 The data will be received in a manner agreed upon by both parties.
 OFM determines method for delivery of data.
-OFM can deliver data using a MFT account.
-Choosing the method of delivery informs you what type of protection and requirements need to be applied in the data sharing agreement. - 6.
-OFM will also require signed confidentiality and non-disclosure agreements for any individuals at the requesting agency that access the data through the analysis or review process. - 7.
+OFM can deliver data using an SFTP account or can house the data in the TRIP Data Repository.
+Choosing the method of delivery informs what type of protections and requirements need to be applied in the data sharing agreement. - 7.
+OFM will also deliver NDA forms for any individuals at the requesting agency that access the data through the analysis or review process. - 8.
 OFM and the TRIP staff will integrate the data into the TRIP repository, scrubbing, cleaning, and otherwise preparing the data so that it can be used seamlessly in the TRIP research efforts.